-No, the OpenSky card does not do a hard pull on your credit report.
+No, the OpenSky card does not run a credit check when you apply.
 In fact, OpenSky does not perform any credit checks.
 OpenSky is a secured credit card designed for those looking to rebuild their credit, so it is available to applicants with bad or no credit.

 OpenSky requires a minimum security deposit of $200.
 Your refundable security deposit also acts as your credit limit.